Esca-MMC/FarmTypeManager/readme.md

 Ukrainian | [uk.json](https://github.com/Esca-MMC/FarmTypeManager/blob/master/FarmTypeManager/i18n/uk.json) | [burunduk](https://github.com/burunduk)

 ## Examples
-Below are a few examples of changes you can make to your character's configuration file, spawning various things on your farm or the other in-game maps.
+Below are a few general examples of changes modders can make, spawning various objects on the farm or the other in-game maps.

 ### Spawn forage and respawn existing stumps on the farm
 ```